CooperCrew/crew-connect/documentation/API.md

 ```

 *Insert Groupchat*
-this one is kinda inconsistent with the rest, so maybe subject to change ( dont implement yet? )
+<p>this one is kinda inconsistent with the rest, so maybe subject to change ( dont implement yet? )</p>
 ```
 /groupchat/newGroupName/{groupname}/size/{size}/date/{date}
 method: post